Meet Hayden

 .jpg)

 There's a moment in every session when the whole room changes.
-Hayden settles onto the piano bench, listens for a note, and with the quiet certainty of someone who has always known exactly where she belongs, she finds it.
+For Hayden it's when she settles onto the piano bench, listens for a note and with the quiet certainty of someone who has always known exactly where she belongs, she finds it.

 Hayden came to music therapy at The STAR Center after her family noticed what so many families notice: she responded to music in a way she didn't respond to much else.
 Where words sometimes faltered, melody carried her.
 Where transitions felt impossible, a song made them manageable.